Amity University-Noida MBA Admissions 2026

 Burned out by the constant cycle of targets, promotions, and office politics, he sought relief from the corporate rat race only to realise that the job was more than just a paycheck.
 “Somewhere along the way, I became increasingly frustrated with the meaninglessness of it all,” said the former IIM graduate on his Reddit post.

-He puts his papers in March with no offer, no backup, no future plan.
+He put his papers in March with no offer, no backup, no future plan.
 While the initial months bought him time, freedom, better sleep, and a sense of liberation from the stress.
 The freedom he craved has slowly started turning into emptiness.
 Living with his working wife and their 1.5-year-old son, he faces a new reality: weight gain, no routine, and the terrifying realization that the job he hated wasn't just a source of stress—it was his entire identity.

 Ranked among top 10 B-Schools in India by multiple publications | Top Recruiters-Google, MicKinsey, Amazon, BCG & many more.